Sanzhanov/Blog-Testing-with-Cypress/README.md

 Check out the code and other data for the following articles:

+📌 <a href="https://github.com/Sanzhanov/Blog-Testing-with-Cypress/tree/main/Cross%20Browser%20Testing%20with%20Cypress%20in%20CI">Cross Browser Testing with Cypress in CI/CD using Docker</a>

 📌 <a href="https://github.com/Sanzhanov/Blog-Testing-with-Cypress/tree/main/Running%20Cypress%20tests%20in%20Docker%20containers">Running Cypress tests in Docker containers using different Docker images</a>

 📌 <a href="https://github.com/Sanzhanov/Blog-Testing-with-Cypress/tree/main/Testing%20Excel%20Data">Testing Excel Data with Cypress</a>